Run this command to install the cocoapods-art plugin (authored by Artifactory)

 }

-// Here - return the OTP value to the SDK
+// Provide the collected OTP value to the SDK for validation.

 func handleOtp(_ otp: String) {